 3. Don’t Pay The “Stupid Tax”

 Most newbie internet marketers using pay per click (PPC) make the dreadful mistake of simply increasing their keyword bids to get higher on the results page.
 It’s no mystery as to why so many new marketers go broke very quickly.
-Pay per click (PPC) marketing is a science, but it’s also an art form.
+Pay per click (PPC) marketing is a science, but it’s also an art form which is why it might be better off for PPC “newbies” to leave their PPC marketing efforts to a pay per click agency in order to hopefully see better results.
 You’ll need to consistently analyze your efforts and pay close attention to your numbers.
 An easy way to constantly improve your efforts is to separate your goals into 3 distinct parts: Number of Impressions, Number of Clicks, and Number of Conversions.
 If you are struggling to fine-tune your campaigns, work them in that order.
 Start with tweaking your best-performing keywords to increase your impressions.
 More impressions simply mean more traffic.
 Once you have a good amount of impressions, you can now work on the number of clicks you get.
 To increase your clicks, tweak your ad copy to be more relevant and/or more appealing to your target audience.
 Now that you have an increased flow of impressions and clicks, focus on your landing page.
 Does it deliver what your ad copy is promising?
 Make sure the landing page provides what the customer was looking for when he/she clicked on your ad.

 Pay Per Click (PPC) marketing can get expensive very fast.
 Google, Yahoo, and MSN will gladly eat away at your marketing funds if not given the appropriate respect.
 Don’t jump into it unless you know what you are doing.
 If you are just learning, start small and test until you see some initial results.
 Once you have a small campaign running effectively, then you can begin to expand them out.